All Sad People Like Poetry: Penny Dreadful & the Romantics

 Similarly to the previous instance of citation, John Clare’s poem is cited during a conversation between Vanessa and Caliban.
-As Caliban calls himself John Clare, Vanessa and Caliban begin a discussion on the poet John Clare and on being outcast.
+As Caliban calls himself John Clare, Vanessa and Caliban begin a discussion about the poet John Clare and about being an outcast.
 When he cites: I am Yet what I am none care or knows/ My friends forsake me/ Like a memory lost/ I am the self-consumer of my woes/ They rise and vanish/ In oblivious host /Like shadows In love's frenzied stifled throes And yet I am, and live - Like vapours tossed” – Vanessa continuses: “Vapours tossed I long for scenes/ Where man hath never trod/ A place where woman /Never smiled or wept /There to abide with my Creator, God And sleep as I in childhood /Sweetly slept/ Untroubling and untroubled/ Where I lie / The grass below /Above the vaulted sky.”
-Vanessa continues by wondering if John Clare (the poet) ever found his peace to which Caliban replies that he did, and she will as well.
+Vanessa ends the discussion of Clare by wondering aloud if the poet ever found his peace, to which Caliban replies that he did, and she will as well.

 4.2.
 Untroubling and Untroubled

 Of all the poetic references in Penny Dreadful, this is the only poem which receives a full citation.
-Arguably, it is also one of the only poems to which the context of the show is complementary rather than slightly altering.
+Arguably, it is also one of the only poems to which the context of the show is complementary rather than slightly altering or contradictory.
 As explicitly stated, Caliban has always felt a strong connection to the poet John Clare who (according to him) has felt a kinship to the outcasts due to his size.
 As such, Caliban finds himself in very much the same melancholic state as the poem expresses.
-One difference being his unbelief and the poem’s religious ending.
-However, Vanessa, being a troubled believer, longing for peace and reinforcement of her faith stands even closer to John Clare.
+One notable difference is that of his unbelief and the poem’s religious ending.
+However, Vanessa, by being a troubled believer, longing for peace and reinforcement of her faith stands even closer to John Clare.
 As such, the mutual recitation indicates their kinship.
-Furthermore, Vanessa’s question about Clare finding peace and Caliban’s reply ads foreshadowing dimension to the ending of the poem, as through dying, it can be argued that Vanessa would finally find the peace and reunification with her God she longed for.
+Furthermore, Vanessa’s question about Clare finding peace and Caliban’s reply ads a foreshadowing dimension to the ending of the poem, as through dying, it can be argued that Vanessa would finally find the peace and reunification with her God she longed for.

 5. The Glory and The Dream